-- It represents the number of individual sessions initiated by all the visitors to your website.
-If a user is inactive on your site for 30 minutes or more,then future activity is counted as a new session.
-So, any user that leaves your site and returns within 30 minutes is counted as one visit.
-Basically, a user can open multiple visits and those visits occur on the same day.
-At the end, there are two methods by which a visit ends.
-One is after every 30 minutes of inactivity by the user and another one at the end of the day at midnight.
+Session in Google Analytics represents the number of individual sessions initiated by all the visitors on your website.
+If a user is inactive on your site for 30 minutes or more, then future activity is counted as a new session.
+There are basically two methods by which a visit ends.
+One is after every 30 minutes of inactivity by the user and another one is at the end of the day at midnight.

-- Users are simply the total number of people that visited your blog for a specific time period and this has nothing to do with the number of pages they visited or how long they stayed on the page.
-It is just the total number of people who opened your blog.
+Users in Google Analytics are simply the total number of people who visited your blog/website for a specific time period and this has nothing to do with the number of pages they visited or how long they stayed on the page.
+It is just the total number of people who opened your website.

-- Page Views are the total number of pages loaded on the blog for a specific time period.
+Page Views are the total number of pages loaded on the website for a specific time period.
 So, each time a page is opened on the browser a page view is recorded.

-- Pages per session are the calculation of average number of pages per session.
+Pages per session are the calculation of average number of pages viewed in per session.

-- It is the average time spent on the blog by each visitor in a session.
-So, on an average each visitor spent approx 5 minutes and 50 seconds per visit.
+It is the average time spent on the blog by each visitor in a session.

-- It represents the number of people who visited the site, viewed one page and left.
-So, basically it is the percentage of 1 page visitors.
+It represents the number of people who visited the site and left it without performing any event.

-- It represents the percentage of session of a single visit.
+It represents the percentage of session of a new visitor.

 As you can see, Google Analytics is very detailed.

-Custom Reportsare basically summaries of all the analytics data and you choose which data you want to be a part of the report.
+Custom Reports are basically summaries of all the analytics data and you choose which data you want to add in your report.
 These reports can be incredible time savers.

 - Give your report a name